Styr0foam/Styr0foam/README.md

 - I'm interested in a lot of things!
 Too many to list :,)
 - Currently learning Godot while studying digital art and animation !
 - Would love to collaborate on indie games !!
-- You can reach me with my Special Business Email (tm) happosuchiren@gmail.com !
+- You can reach me at suchiren@proton.me !
 - I use any pronouns!
 Primarily use She/They :)
 - Fun Fact!
 I have two brain celled